-Covid-19 has had a huge impact on the NHS which has prioritised the pandemic response.
+Covid-19 has had a huge impact on the NHS which prioritised its robust response to the pandemic.
 Some staff were redeployed to assist on the frontline, and it may take some time for clinics to return to their previous capacity.
 Gender clinicians have provided some remote consultations via digital platforms and telephone to continue to support trans and gender diverse people accessing services.

-Whilst lockdown restrictions are easing ongoing Covid-19 risks are uncertain.
-Significant social distancing and risk management remains.
+Whilst lockdown restrictions are easing, risks of rising COVID-19 infection and the possibility of a ‘second spike’ remain.
+Significant social distancing and risk management are in place within services.
 Gender clinicians are continuing to offer some remote consultations as well as planning for the resumption of in person consultations.

 BAGIS members continue to work together to support best practice during the ongoing challenges posed by the pandemic.
 Our priority remains to provide safe clinical services of the highest quality to trans and gender diverse people.

 The Covid-19 pandemic is having a dramatic impact on NHS and independent services across the UK.
 Routine surgery is not taking place, primary care is under intense pressure, non-urgent bloods are not being taken, and fertility services are unable to offer a full service.
 BAGIS acknowledges the extraordinary response of NHS services to the crisis, and our members stand in support of frontline health workers and the wider health and social care staff across the UK.